2025 RFP: Frequently Asked Questions

 Question: Appendix M Energy Storage Requirements for all UOT SPS proposals provides guidance to bidders on BESS modeling to provide a BESS degradation profile.
 Can Duke please verify what assumptions bidders should account for with overbuild and augmentation strategies when accounting for their project designs and BESS degradation?

 Answer: Bidders should assume 365 equivalent discharge cycles per year and either ‘no augmentations for 15 years’ or ‘two augmentations at years 5 and 10’ depending on their project’s size.
+For projects where the BESS POI MW is 50 MW or more, the project will use augmentation.
+For projects under this size, it will use a 15 year overbuild.

 2025-DOC 00010